PrashamTrivedi/AWS_C002_Notes/HA_FT_DR.md

 - HA is less severe problem, FT is much complex.
 - HA is like changing a punctured tire of car, and FT is like extra engine in a plane.

 - Mission critical systems must be Fault Tolerant.
-While regular systems can only go till the High Availibility Zones
+While regular systems can only go till the High availability Zones

 ## Disaster Recovery
 - Set of policies, tools and procedures to enable recovery or continuation of vital components and infrastructures following a disaster.